tigrannajaryan/govariant/README.md

-To see what each specific benchmark does prepend the label in the x axis with "BenchmarkVariant" and find the corresponding function (e.g. `BenchmarkVariantIntGet`).
+To see what each specific benchmark does prepend the label in the x axis with "BenchmarkVariant" and find the corresponding function in the source code (e.g. `BenchmarkVariantIntGet`).

-(Benchmarks are for amd64 version, compiled using go 1.15, running on Ubuntu 18 system with Intel i7 7500U processor).
+The chart above shows benchmarking results for amd64 version, compiled using go 1.15, running on Ubuntu 18 system with Intel i7 7500U processor.

 ## Usage

-To use a Variant first create and store a value in it and then check the stored value type and read it.
+To use a Variant first create and store a value in it, check the stored value type and read the value.
 For example:

 ```go
 import "github.com/tigrannajaryan/govariant/variant"